 The nave was the first of its kind to be built in Rayonnant Gothic style in the 13th century and inspired the naves of other major Gothic cathedrals in northern France and England.
 It features two lower aisles and the high windows of the clerestory which bring outside light to the inside of the sanctuary.

-In the crypt are the archeological remains of a Gallo-Roman cemetery.
+In the crypt are the archaeological remains of a Gallo-Roman cemetery.

 The basilica was named after Saint-Denis, the first bishop of Paris.
 Read more about the story of St. Denis.

 The Basilica of Saint-Denis is the necropolis of the Kings of France.
 All but three of the French Kings and Queens from the 10th to the 18th centuries are buried in the church.

 The tombs of the kings and queens of France are placed mainly in the nave.
 The monarchs are represented in carved recumbent effigies or gisants lying on raised bases.
 Severely damaged during the French Revolution, they were restored by architect Viollet-le-Duc in 1860.

 Which kings are buried in Saint-Denis Basilica?

 Some of the most prominent kings are buried in Saint-Denis basilica, such as Clovis I (465-511), Dagobert (603-639), Charles Martel (686-741), Philip II Augustus (1180-1223), Philip IV the Fair (1268-1314), François I (1494-1547), Henri IV (1553-1610), Louis XIII (1601-1643), Louis XIV (1638-1715), Louis XV (1710-1774), and Louis XVI (1754-1793).